awsdocs/aws-doc-sdk-examples/gov2/dynamodb/README.md

-# DynamoDB code examples for the SDK for Go
+# DynamoDB code examples for the AWS SDK for Go (v2).

 ## Overview

 Shows how to use the AWS SDK for Go (v2) to create Amazon DynamoDB tables and move data in and out of them.

-*Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.*
+Amazon DynamoDB is a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale.
+DynamoDB offers built-in security, continuous backups, automated multi-Region replication, in-memory caching, and data import and export tools.

 ## ⚠️ Important